 The best candidates will take the time to research your organisation to determine compatibility.
 Knowing where they seek information will help you decide where to post information about your company and jobs.

-Our data found that the majority of job seekers prefer to find company information in the same place they sought job listings: on job search websites like Glassdoor, rather than company career pages.
+Our data found that the majority of job seekers prefer to find company information in the same place they sought job listings, rather than company career pages.

 Candidates also referenced the following for company information: